by American Stalls February 21, 2023

 This option is particularly great for our clients who choose to provide water to their clients using buckets.
 We understand that bucket-provided water method allows our clients to measure the water consumption in contrast to the above Automatic Waterers.
 For this reason, we offer our clients the ability to directly integrate their water lines into our American Stalls horse stall systems.

 Each system includes a heavy-duty steel casing for the water lines.
 Spigots are placed on the horse stall exterior (aisle side) while spouts are placed on the stall interior.
 The above photo shows our client's European Horse Stall Front with integrated water lines.
+We go more into detail about the benefits of each watering systems for your horse stalls in our previous blog post.

 If you can dream it, we can build it at American Stalls.
 This article is simply a starting point for our feed and water options.
 We hope that this article has given some ideas for your upcoming barn project.
 Do you have any questions on this post or simply need help with your barn project?
 You can reach us at firstname.lastname@example.org or a call at (855) 957-8255.
 We look forward to assisting you!